gbrueckl/PowerShell.Toolbox/Modules/gbrueckl.Toolbox/gbrueckl.Toolbox.md

 Install-Module -Name gbrueckl.Toolbox
 ```

-Alternatively you can also download this repository and copy the folder \Modules\DatabricksPS locally and install it from the local path, also using the Import-Module cmdlet:
+Alternatively you can also download this repository and copy the folder \Modules\gbrueckl.Toolbox locally and install it from the local path, also using the Import-Module cmdlet:
 ```powershell
 Import-Module "C:\MyPSModules\Modules\gbrueckl.Toolbox"
 ```